kstenerud/compact-time/compact-date-specification.md

     August 31, 3190, 00:54:47.394129

-Magnitude is 3 to support nanoseconds.
-Our base structure is 64 bits, containing 6 high year bits.
+The sub-second portion of this date goes to the microsecond, which requires a magnitude field of 2.
+Magnitude 2 implies a base structure of 48 bits, containing no bits of year data (year data is entirely in the RVLQ).

 Year is calculated as `2000` + `1190 (0x4a6)`, encoded as zigzag: `0x94c`.
  1001 0100 1100